masc-ucsc/livehd/docs/CreateJson.md

 Nevertheless, the complexities of LGraph's bus-based architecture are justified because we save on memory space and CPU operations.
 This property comes about since logical circuits follow a bus-based format as well; were we to operate on a per-net basis, we would spend much more memory and CPU cycles to describe connections that could simply be bundled instead.

 However, when synthesizing a circuit to be physically instantiated, we must describe each independent net separately so that the Placer and Router know which pins to connect to which other pins.
-To translate LGraph to this scheme, we use a C++ class named "Inou_Tojson" that handles the conversion from LGraph to Yosys-standard JSON.
+To translate LGraph to this scheme, we use a C++ class named "Inou_Tojson" that handles the conversion from LGraph to Yosys-standard JSON (next section).

+## Operation Translations

+Unfortunately, inou.json.fromlg currently does not successfully translate most LGraph operations to their Yosys equivalents due to the following LGraph property:

+"For any given LGraph Node that performs a commutative operation (e.g. ADD, AND, OR, etc.), there exists only one input Node_pin, and all input edges connect to that single pin."

+More about this is described under "Future Work", and we hope to swiftly resolve this issue.

 # class Inou_Tojson